Retirement Homes in Peoria, Illinois

 - Cornerstone Rehab & Hc

 Apostolic Christian Skylines is a retirement home in Peoria, Illinois that can provide skilled nursing care and assistance to up to 57 senior citizens.
-It is located at 7023 North East Skyline Drive, Peoria Illinois 61614 zip code and includes services such as a dementia care unit, security system, cable and transportation services.
+It is located at 7023 North East Skyline Drive, Peoria Illinois 61614 zip code and includes amenities and services such as a Alzheimer's care unit, secured grounds, urinary catheterization and transportation to outings.
 Apostolic Christian Skylines became licensed by Medicare to provide nursing care services on 01/05/1997 and accepts Medicare and Medicaid.
 License #: 145933.

 Heartland Of Peoria accepts Medicare and Medicaid and can fit 144 Peoria residents at its full capacity.
-Heartland Of Peoria is a Medicare-licensed retirement facility that was established on 01/01/1967 and includes services such as vision care, psychological services and restorative nursing care and is located at 5600 Glen Elm Drive, Peoria, Illinois 61614.
+Heartland Of Peoria is a Medicare-licensed retirement facility that was started on 01/01/1967 and includes services such as physical and therapeutic activities, neurological rehabilitation and restorative nursing and is located at 5600 Glen Elm Drive, Peoria, Illinois 61614.
 Its license number is 145039.

-A maximum of 218 Peoria county senior citizens can take advantage of skilled nursing offered at Sharon Health Care Willows, a retirement home which is located at 3520 North Rochelle inside Peoria, IL in the 61604 zip code area.
-Sharon Health Care Willows accepts Medicaid and private payment methods as well and includes amenities such as dental health care, Parkinson's care and osteoporosis management.
+A maximum of 98 Peoria county senior citizens can take advantage of skilled nursing offered at Sharon Health Care Elms, a retirement home which is located at 3611 North Rochelle inside Peoria, IL in the 61604 zip code area.
+Sharon Health Care Elms accepts Medicare and Medicaid and private payment methods as well and includes amenities such as dental care, podiatry care and short-stay rehabilitation.

 Frequently Asked Questions About Nursing Homes in Peoria, Illinois